chef-training/managing_secrets_with_chef/README.md

 ## Prerequisites

-The content assumes individuals understand:
+The content assumes the leaners have:

-* Have a Chef Server
+* A Chef Server
 * Authenticated with the Chef Server
+* A node bootstrapped named 'node1'

+The content assumes individuals understands:

 * Using `knife`
-* Using Resources
+* Using Search through `knife`
 * Creating a Recipe
 * Creating a Cookbook
+* Using Search within a Recipe
+* Using Resources

 ## Material